massimocandela/geofeed-finder/README.md

 This is because the other RIRs publicly provide anonymized bulk whois data.
 Instead, ARIN requires authorization to access bulk whois data.
 If you have such authorization, soon there will be an option to use ARIN bulk data, otherwise rdap is used (default, which doesn't require authorization.)

+> WARNING: do not remove the cache at each run and do not set cache vailidity values too small.
+If you do that, the risk that you get blocked by the data repositories is great.

 ### Logs